JacekPardyak/r-py-jl-inkscape/README.md

 - R working directory is extensions directory.
 To read data from file you need to specify full path or change working directory with `setwd()`

+- when using `reticulate` don't override `r` variable reserved for R environment

 # References